apache/nuttx/configs/README.txt

   that features the NXP LPC1768 microcontroller.
 This OS is also built with the arm-nuttx-elf toolchain*.
 STATUS:  Contributed.

+configs/mikroe-stm32f4
+  This is the port of NuttX to the MikroElektronika Mikromedia for STM32F4 development board.
+Contributed by Ken Petit.

 configs/mcu123-lpc214x
   This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
 This OS is also built with the arm-nuttx-elf